Welcome to the Cheadle Discovery and Visitor Centre’s website.

 The groundwork has been completed in order to retain some of the funding secured earlier in the year.

-The date that plaque will be unveiled has yet to be decided – however it’s now likely to be in 2018.
+The date that plaque will be unveiled has yet to be decided – however April 29th 2018 has been tentatively suggested, as this is International Astronomers Day.